Fiach-Dubh/BITCOIN-YouTube/README.md

 contributers are encouraged to link back to their channels through the end screen icons. they may also modify the video description to do the same. please no shilling of referral links though.

+Access to the Entire Library of BITCOIN Content:

+you can use and download any of the past video's uploaded to the channel. but please do not delete or modify any of the video's that are not yours, or you will be removed from the project and black balled.

 Audience Donations:
 a static lightning network QR code can be used by contributers to recieve donations from the audience.
+ZBD.gg is a great wallet for this function.
 Donations to the channels donation links can be tracked using tally.coin for auditability and feedback. this pot of funds would be custodied by the channel administrater and would be compensation at first for their work maintain the channel.
 If the channel can self fund through monetization, the donation pot could shift to being a community fund.

 Revenue Sharing:

+Currently the channel is not monetized via google ads, and can't be due to google's rules.

-If the channel(s) ever gets monetized then a revenue sharing agreement should be in order between the administrator of the Channel and the contributers.
+But if the channel(s) ever gets monetized then a revenue sharing agreement should be in order between the administrator of the Channel and the contributers.
-Ideally the contributers should recieve the lion share of the revenue generated. a 50/50 split seems greedy. thus maybe a 20/80 split would be more ideal (80 for content creators/uploaders), or instead of a percentage, the administrator would be paid a fixed rate for their time working to manage the channel and distribute payouts to contributers. this would likely be a manual process relying on YouTube monetiziation analytics.
-Payouts could be strucutured monthly, with yearly bonus payouts for any revenue generated past the first month of viewership for video's.
+Ideally the contributers should recieve the lion share of the revenue generated. a 50/50 split seems greedy. thus maybe a 10/90 split would be more ideal (90 for content creators/uploaders), or instead of a percentage, the administrator would be paid a fixed rate for their time working to manage the channel and distribute payouts to contributers. this would likely be a manual process relying on YouTube monetiziation analytics.
+Payouts could be strucutured monthly, with yearly bonus payouts for any revenue generated past the first month of viewership for video's. this may not be relevant at all though, since there's no revenue genreation from this channel yet.

 Checks and Balances:

 3 Strike System:

 Many rules govern the channel that have not been written down formally.
 There are edge cases that can't be covered entirely.
 But generally, contributers should not be dicks with their shilling or modification of channel content.
-Bad actors who abuse their powers will be removed.
+Bad actors who abuse their powers will be removed or even blackballed further across the ecosystem.
 Generally you'll recieve a few warnings if you test the boundaries.
 Do this enough and you may be removed from being a contributer.